ThoughtWorksInc/DeepLearning.scala/_drafts/Announcing-DeepLearning.scala-2.0.0.md

 }
 ```

 The key construct in DeepLearning.scala 2.0 is the dependent type class [DeepLearning](https://javadoc.io/page/com.thoughtworks.deeplearning/deeplearning_2.11/latest/com/thoughtworks/deeplearning/DeepLearning.html), which witnesses a differentiable expression.
-In other word, by providing `DeepLearning` type class instances for these types, you can activate the deep learning ability to any types.
+In other words, given the `DeepLearning` type class instance, you can activate the deep learning ability of any type.

 ### Object-oriented programming